Cengizism/decks/docs/CONTENT.md

    ]
    ```

-2. **Add accompanying cards in MDX format**: Create a new folder under `/content` matching the `folder` name specified in `decks.json`.
-Folder names must be unique and contain no special characters or spaces.
+2. **Add cards**: Create a new folder under `/content` matching the `folder` name specified in `decks.json`.
+Folder names should not contain special characters or spaces.
 Inside this folder, add your card files with `.mdx` extension.
 Each card file should have a meta section (front matter) and content.

    Example of a card file (`card-1.mdx`):